Application to Graduate Program

 * MS Information Systems and MS Business Analytics are considered as STEM program.
 STEM (Science, Technology, Engineering, and Mathematics) degrees are in high demand worldwide.
 For international students, obtaining a STEM degree at our University qualifies students who have F-1 visas to potentially have their 12-month OPT extended by 24 months.
 For all STEM graduates, a promising career awaits with this valuable degree.

-The Cal State LA Veterans Resource Center (VRC) strives to help veteran and active duty students navigate the certification process, make a seamless transition to university life, support their success on campus, and prepare them to reach their career and life goals.
+The Cal State LA Veterans Resource Center (VRC) strives to help veterans and active duty students navigate the certification process, make a seamless transition to university life, support their success on campus, and prepare them to reach their career and life goals.
 For more information, visit the Veterans Resource Center webpage, or contact the VRC at (323) 343-5080, or via email at email@example.com.

 If you are applying from outside of the United States, your application will vary slightly from that of a domestic applicant.

 For those applicants who earned a bachelor's degree from a school where English was not the principal language of instruction, a Test of English as a Foreign Language (TOEFL) score of at least 80 (Internet-based test), 213 (computer version) or 550 (paper version) is required for admittance into the CBE graduate programs.
 Click here for more information on the TOEFL examination.

 Financial information must also be provided through the i-20 affidavit.
 Please refer to the Graduate Admissions for more information.

 Lastly, If you have studied at an institution outside of the US, you will need to have your foreign academic work evaluated by International Education Research Foundation (IERF) or by World Education Services for an initial evaluation to expedite the admissions process.
 Please see below for instructions on submitting your transcripts through IERF.
 Note: International students do not need to also mail their transcripts to the University.